Choosing a somatic Therapist

 Some practitioners have a background as a yoga teacher, social worker, massage therapist or some other allied profession, others have professional training in counselling and psychotherapy.

-Even the full 3 year training in Somatic Experiencing does not cover many key basic aspects to therapy provision.
+Even the full 3 year training in Somatic Experiencing does not cover many key basic aspects to therapy provision which would be covered in any counselling or psychotherapy training.

 So, it might be important to know what other training the provider has had.